What Is Contract Manufacturing? Types and Examples

 There are various types of contract manufacturing structures that contract manufacturers use:

-In this agreement, the manufacturer only creates product components rather than finished products.
+• Individual Component Manufacturing: The manufacturer creates only product components or parts used in the client’s final product.
 By outsourcing the production of components that need specialized tooling, companies can speed up their production processes.
-Companies will either use the components in product assemblies or sell the components to consumers.
+Companies will either use the components in product assemblies or sell them to consumers.

-Private label manufacturers create finished products according to the hiring company’s specifications.
-Then, the company will attach its branding and sell the products to consumers.
+• Private Label Manufacturing: Under a private label, the contract manufacturer will create a complete product that is then sold under the client’s brand.
 This process should not be confused with white-label manufacturing, wherein the manufacturer produces generic goods.
 The manufacturer then sells the generic products to retailers who affix their branding and sell to customers.

-End-to-end manufacturing is a similar process to private label manufacturing.
+• End-to-end Manufacturing: End-to-end manufacturing is similar to private label manufacturing.
 The difference here is that the manufacturer has more input on the product’s design.
-This arrangement streamlines the production process to keep the production costs down.
+This arrangement streamlines the production process to keep production costs down.

 Further reading: The 6 Types of Manufacturing Processes

-Typically, the contract manufacturing process starts with a company designing a product with custom specifications, usually with some manufacturer input.
+The contract manufacturing process typically starts with a company designing a product with custom specifications, usually with some manufacturer input.

-For example, let’s say a small cosmetics company wants to outsource the production of lipstick.
+For example, a small cosmetics company wants to outsource lipstick production.

-1. The cosmetic company’s chemists formulated the lipstick and their marketing team designed the custom packaging.
-The cosmetics company wants to hire a contract manufacturer that will produce both the lipstick and packaging so their teams can focus on marketing and sales.
+1. The cosmetic company’s chemists formulated the lipstick, and their marketing team designed the custom packaging.
+The company wants to hire a contract manufacturer to produce both the lipstick and packaging so its teams can focus on marketing and sales.

-3. The company finds a manufacturer that fits these specifications and visits their facilities to determine their suitability.
+3. The company finds a manufacturer that fits these specifications and visits their facility to determine their suitability.

-4. The facilities exceed expectations, so they create an agreement for the production of the lipstick/packaging and shipping to the cosmetic company’s warehouse.
+4. The facility exceeded expectations, so they agreed to produce the lipstick and packaging and ship it to the cosmetic company’s warehouse.

 5. The manufacturer begins production.